obing99/Datalogger/README.md

 # Datalogger
 Engine dataloging on Suzuki/Kawasaki ecc.
 Motorcycles

 In the files you will find a code for a working telemetry/gps datalogger for the sds kds diagnostic interface compatible to suzuki and kawasiki bikes.
+The interface uses the k-line like obd whit a protocol similar to the kwp 2000.
 The average Timegap between the recordings is about 135ms due protocoll overhead, if you use ecueditor on your bike you can obtain values up to 50ms by adjusting baudrate in your ecu flash.
 The recording starts stops everytime the bike engine runs.
 You can use it for wahtever you want, maybee for your racetrack or videoediting like me?